cvkitio/worker/README.md

         --> Extract the car features
             --> Does the car have a numberplate?
                 --> If the number plate matches a DB entry send a notification

+3. Was there a scene change?
+    --> Yes, was there a humanoid in it?
+        --> Yes, was it Bob?
+            --> No
+                --> Grab a frame and send it for understanding --> Send an alert with a description of the frame

 ## Components